folio-org/okapi/doc/guide.md

 ### Enabling both modules for the other tenant

-Our other tenant needs to use /sample as well, but it needs to be authenticated to be allowed to do that.
-So we need to enable both sample-module and auth for it:
+For the other tenant, we want to require that only authenticated users can access the `sample` module.
+So we need to enable both `sample-module` and `auth` for it:

 ```
 cat > /tmp/enabletenant2a.json <<END